 - Doubling the capacity of the glass washing operations.

-Based on the results, Company Windows decided to implement two one-piece flow production lines in the glass division, replacing the current batch-process single line.
-Using ProcessModel, Company Windows discovered its former process paradigm was entirely off.
+Based on the results, the company decided to implement two one-piece flow production lines in the glass division, replacing the current batch-process single line.
+Using ProcessModel, the company discovered its former process paradigm was entirely off.
 Staff had thought batching was the key to efficient manufacturing.
 But after incorporating process simulation and lean manufacturing techniques, they changed their entire manufacturing process and plant layout design.
 Incorporating these steps into the model broke the constraints of the process and met the goals.